Infoland/iProva-REST-API-examples/README.md

 ## Authentication
 There are four ways to authenticate yourself.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.

-### API Keys
-To access the API, you need an API-Key.
-In the product we have two different kinds of API keys.
-One that allows you to impersonate any given user, and one that simply allows you to access the API.
-The first one is used for Token authentication.
-The second one is used for credentials authentication.

 ### Via Token (preferred authentication method for trusted applications)
 The token can be sent via the Authorization header with the string "token" followed by the token id. `Authorization: token e8f66f95-7ab2-404e-b557-879788b900de`.
 For more information about token authentication see [Tokens][Tokens]

 ### Via Credentials (Basic authentication)